ScottPierce/kotlin-html/README.md

 ## Features
 * HTML DSL
     * Explicit support for common html attributes for a cleaner api (i.e. id, classes, and attr)
+    * Lightweight streaming API
+        * Doesn't create a lot of unnecessary objects to represent the DOM. i.e. DOM introspection isn't possible
 * Style DSL
-    * Inlining style to header or individual element
+    * Allows inlining style to the header or individual elements
     * CSS
 * Functionally Immutable
 * Multiplatform